chriskersov/3DS-wobble-gif/README.md

 - [ ] Complete the README with images.
 - [x] Fix issue where when you click the minimise diff button it creates another generate GIF button at the bottom.
 - [x] Add arrows on either side of the crop slider for ease of use.
 - [ ] Improve the minimise diff function to first locate the subject of the image then minimise diff for just the subject.
+This could be done with machine learning or perhaps a depth map?
 - [x] Add a section explaining the cropping, overlay, and diff.
 - [ ] Add some instructions as to where to find the .MPO file on the SD card of the 3DS.
 - [ ] Take more photos on the 3DS and upload to have a nice gallery of images people can try.